 The Red Deer River is a major tributary of the South Saskatchewan River, which is part of the larger Saskatchewan-Nelson system that flows into the Hudson Bay.
 It originates on the eastern slopes of the Canadian Rockies and flows east, passing through the Foothills, Boreal Forest, Parkland and Grassland Natural Regions.
 The river supports a variety of natural systems, including vegetation and wildlife in the Northern Fescue Natural subregion in which Drumheller is situated.
-The total length of the river is 724 km with an effective drainage area of 32,400 km2.
-2 in flow upstream of the Dickson Dam.4 The river flows in communities downstream of the Dam, including Drumheller, are more regulated.
-The river channel through Drumheller is confined by low terraces, alluvial fans, or valley walls and is relatively shallow.
-The river is sinuous with occasional islands and side bars and areas of fragmented shrub and forest growth.5
+The total length of the river is 724 km with an effective drainage area of 32,400 km2.2

-The Red Deer River flow regime can be described as a near natural condition through much of the basin because it is less developed than other rivers in the area.3 Given the size and water yield of the catchment area upstream of the Dickson Dam, the river is subject to rapid changes
+The Red Deer River flow regime can be described as a near natural condition through much of the basin because it is less developed than other rivers in the area.
+Given the size and water yield of the catchment area upstream of the Dickson Dam, the river is subject to rapid changes

-1 Alberta Parks (2015).
+&lt;sup>1 Alberta Parks (2015).
 Natural Regions and Subregions of Alberta: A Framework for Alberta's Parks.
 Alberta Tourism, Parks and Recreation.
 Edmonton, Alberta.
 72pp.